Invoca/developer-docs/source/api_documentation/transactions_api/_signal_param_table.rst

     - Signal Value
     - True or false as to whether or not the signal was met and null if it is not a signal transaction.

+    * - revenue
+      - Revenue (Sale Amount)
+      - The revenue to apply to the call if the Signal is evaluated as true.

   * - signal_custom_parameter_1
     - Signal Custom Param 1
     - Up to 255 character string.